Alluxio/alluxio/docs/en/Configuring-Alluxio-with-secure-HDFS.md

 [compile the binaries from Alluxio source code](building-Alluxio-Master-Branch.html) (for advanced users).

-Note that, by default, Alluxio binaries are built to work with Hadoop HDFS version `2.2.0`.
-To use another Hadoop version, one needs to recompile Alluxio binaries from source code with the correct Hadoop version set by either of following approaches.
-Assume `${ALLUXIO_HOME}` is the root directory of Alluxio source code.
+Note that, when building Alluxio from source code, by default Alluxio server binaries is built to work with Apache Hadoop HDFS of version `2.2.0`.
+To work with Hadoop distributions of other versions, one needs to specify  the correct Hadoop profile and run the following in your Alluxio
+directory:

 ```bash
 $ mvn install -P<YOUR_HADOOP_PROFILE> -DskipTests